 John Ong, department head

-Sara Botkin, Kari Salois, Joseph Johnson, Christy Lowery-Carter, Mike Riddell
+Sara Botkin, Kari Frenz, Joseph Johnson, Christy Lowery-Carter, Mike Riddell

 The mathematics curriculum at Mary Baldwin emphasizes the development of a student’s ability to think and engage in the process of problem solving.
 Techniques associated with logic, analysis, data manipulation, computing, pedagogy, and the understanding of mathematical assumptions and structures are taught.
 Students will be exposed to both pure and applied mathematics, gaining analytical and practical skills necessary for succeeding in industry, as an educator, or in graduate school.